sierkov/daedalus-turbo/README.md

 ### Launch

-Launch the local API server which will store the downloaded blockchain data in "data-dir" directory:
+Launch the local API server which will store the downloaded blockchain data into the host's `<cardano-dir>` directory and will be listening at the address 127.0.0.1:55556 of the host machine:
 ```
-./cmake-build-release/dt http-api data-dir
+docker run -it --rm -v <cardano-dir>:/data/cardano -p 127.0.0.1:55556:55556 dt ./dt http-api /data/cardano --ip=0.0.0.0
 ```
-Please, note that the storage device on which "data-dir" is located should have at least 60 GB of free space.

 From a separate terminal window, while the http API is running, start the UI:
 ```